We offer comprehensive assessment and diagnostic services for toddlers, children, teens, and young adults.

 Attention-Deficit/Hyperactivity Disorder Assessment

 ADHD assessment begins with a psycho-educational assessment, to evaluate a child’s cognitive profile and academic skills.
 This helps determine whether learning difficulties or other cognitive variables are contributing to inattention.
 Similarly, anxiety may also assessed to rule out other factors that may present as ADHD symptoms.
 From there, the results of ADHD diagnostic interviews, computerized test results and questionnaires can help inform or rule out a diagnosis.

 An assessment can be completed to determine if your child is ‘gifted’ or twice exceptional (gifted and ADHD, for example).
 Tailored recommendations can be made for your child to ensure that their needs are properly addressed and nurtured.

 Developmental Disability / CLBC Eligibility Assessments

-Dr. Carter also completes CLBC eligibility assessments, which include determination of DSM-5 criteria for Intellectual Disability.
-For CLBC referral information and eligibility criteria please visit CLBC.
+We also complete CLBC eligibility assessments, which include determination of DSM-5 criteria for Intellectual Disability.
+For CLBC referral information and eligibility criteria please visit the CLBC website.

 Sometimes, parents come in for a consultation to determine whether their child needs an assessment, or to discuss other options that may be helpful.
 Families are also sometimes seeking a reassessment or a second opinion.
 A one to two-hour consultation meeting can help families determine their needs, make an action plan and even help implement assessment recommendations at home or at school.